 If a practitioner's contract is terminated and later it is determined to reinstate the practitioner, the practitioner must be initially credentialed prior to reinstatement if there is a break in service more than 30 calendar days.
 The credentialing factors that are no longer within the credentialing time limits and those that will not be effective at the time of the Credentialing Committee's review must be re-verified.
 The Credentialing Committee or medical director, as appropriate, must review all credentials and make a final determination prior to the practitioner's reentry into the network.
-Not all elements require re-verification; for example, graduation from medical school or residency completion does not change.

-If a practitioner is given administrative termination for reasons beyond Molina's control (e.g., the practitioner failed to provide complete credentialing information), and is then reinstated within 30 calendar days, Molina may recredential the practitioner as long as there is clear documentation that the practitioner was terminated for reasons beyond Molina's control and was recredentialed and reinstated within 30 calendar days of termination.
-Molina must initially credential the practitioner if reinstatement is more than 30 calendar days after termination.
+If a practitioner is given administrative termination for reasons beyond Molina's control (e.g., the practitioner failed to provide complete credentialing information), and is then reinstated within 30 calendar days, Molina may recredential the practitioner as long as there is clear documentation that the practitioner was terminated for reasons beyond Molina Healthcare's control and was recredentialed and reinstated within 30 calendar days of termination.
+Molina Healthcare must initially credential the practitioner if reinstatement is more than 30 calendar days after termination.

-If Molina is unable to recredential a practitioner within 36-months because the practitioner is on active military assignment, maternity leave or sabbatical; but the contract between Molina and the practitioner remains in place, Molina will recredential the practitioner upon his or her return.
-Molina will document the reason for the delay in the practitioner's file.
-At a minimum, Molina will verify that a practitioner who returns has a valid license to practice before he or she can resume seeing patients.
-Within 60 calendar days of notice when the practitioner resumes practice, Molina will complete the recredentialing cycle.
-If either party terminates the contract and there is a break in service of more than 30 calendar days, Molina will initially credential the practitioner before the practitioner rejoins the network.
+If Molina Healthcare is unable to recredential a practitioner within 36-months because the practitioner is on active military assignment, maternity leave or sabbatical but the contract between Molina and the practitioner remains in place, Molina Healthcare will recredential the practitioner upon his or her return.
+Molina Healthcare will document the reason for the delay in the practitioner's file.
+At a minimum, Molina Healthcare will verify that a practitioner who returns has a valid license to practice before he or she can resume seeing patients.
+Within 60 calendar days of notice when the practitioner resumes practice, Molina Healthcare will complete the recredentialing cycle.
+If either party terminates the contract and there is a break in service of more than 30 calendar days, Molina Healthcare will initially credential the practitioner before the practitioner rejoins the network.